 My illness came in the form of nerve pain, a full body rash, and inflammatory weakness of my organs.
 Even if a doctor numbed me with drugs, my illness still returned and it got worse every single day.
 It robbed me of my social interaction, my opportunity to care for myself, and my ability to have happiness.

-In the beginning of 2017, I decided to accept a job offer for a wilderness therapy position in Costa Rica as my symptoms began to heal.
+In the very beginning of 2023, I decided to accept a job offer for a wilderness therapy position in Costa Rica as my symptoms began to heal.

 This was the dream I had always had since I was a little girl.
 I accepted the job in the month of March and I had plans to move to this new country in the fall of that year.